code-dot-org/code-dot-org/TESTING.md

 # Testing

-We use many different kind of tests to maintain quality in our codebase.
-Here's an overview of what these tests are, and how to run them.
+We use automated tests to maintain quality in our codebase.
+Here's an overview of the kinds of tests we use, and how to run them.

 ## Kinds of tests
 * Apps directory